WHAT TO DO IN ABU DHABI – BEST PLACES TO VISIT

 Here you will find out about what to do, the best places to visit, and many more travel tips for your first trip to the capital of the United Arab Emirates.

-Before talking about your 1-day Abu Dhabi itinerary, here are some tips for your trip.
+Before talking about things to do, here are a few important travel tips for your trip.

 Do´s and Don´ts in Abu Dhabi

 - Any intimacy between couples should be reduced to a minimum (even holding hands) and is completely forbidden in some places (mosques etc.).